 Michigan has a strong and unique asthma movement.
 Michigan's official asthma project started in February of 2000, when the American Lung Association of Michigan, Michigan Public Health Institute and Michigan Department of Community Health pulled together 125 asthma experts from across the state from public and private agencies with knowledge in the areas of clinical care, education, environmental quality and surveillance.

-This strategic planning process, and ones held in 2005 and 2011, helped define shared goals, objectives, and strategies to address common issues in asthma.
+This and subsequent strategic planning help define shared goals, objectives, and strategies to address common issues in asthma.
 AIM’s work is accomplished through grants from the Centers for Disease Control and Prevention and other organizations, and through the many hours of volunteer work of our partners.

-This website was developed to provide access to information about asthma and Michigan’s asthma activities, and encourage communication of partners through a centralized location.
+This website was developed to provide access to information about asthma and Michigan’s asthma activities, and help partners communicate.
+Learn more about this website

 The Asthma Initiative of Michigan is organized by partnerships, interventions and surveillance.

 - AIM partners: can be any organization or individual with an interest in asthma

 - AIM interventions: developed to help people with asthma and their caregivers in many settings

 - AIM surveillance: used to help support AIM planning and evaluation of activities